MatthewReid854/reliability/docs/What is censored data.rst

 What is censored data
 '''''''''''''''''''''

 Censored data is any data for which we do not know the exact event time.
 There are three types of censored data; right censored, left censored, and interval cesored.
 Data for which the exact event time is known is referred to as complete data.
 In addition to the three types of censored data, there are also two ways in which censored data may be grouped; singly censored or multiply censored.
+Tests may be terminated after a certain time (time-terminated) or after an certain number of failures (failure-terminated).
+Each of these types of test termination lead to a different type of censoring (type I and type II censoring).
 An explaination of each of these terms is provided below.

 In the context of reliability engineering we typically refer to events as "failures".
 In other industries a range of terminology may be used to describe events.
 These often include "deaths" if studying living things such as in medical studies, or simply "events" if studying natural phenomena like flood events.
 Throughout `reliability` we will use "failures" to describe events.